gradle/gradle/design-docs/component-metadata.md

 metadata like this is important for composing a sophisticated build pipeline.

 This story will allow the pipeline metadata for a component to be treated as 'changing', while the module metadata is not.

-## GRADLE-2903 - Component metadata respects changes to metadata rule implementation

-It should be possible to change the implementation of a metadata rule and have those changes reflected in the meta-data components, regardless of whether the component is cached or not, as if the rule is evaluated on each resolution (and this is certainly one possible implementation).

-### Implementation

-Whenever `CachingMavenRepository` needs to query the changing flag for a component, component metadata rules are evaluated just beforehand.
-Rules are evaluated at most twice per dependency to be resolved (not counting any rule evaluations performed by other classes).
-Rules are evaluated after writing into the metadata cache, hence any changes made by rules won't be cached.

-### Test coverage

-* Changes made to the changing flag by a component metadata rule aren't cached.
-    * Add a rule that makes a non-changing component changing
-    * Resolve the component
-    * Verify that on the next resolve, component is again presented as non-changing to metadata rule

 ## Consume a "latest" version of an Ivy module with custom status that exists in multiple Ivy repositories